 - Review existing facilities (bike routes, trails, parking, etc.).

-- Review roadway construction projects and their accommodation of bicyclists.
+- Review roadway construction projects and their accommodation of bicyclists and pedestrians.

 - Recommend bicycle and pedestrian projects for city capital improvement projects or for available fund sources.

 - Provide input regarding local, state or federal legislation, parking security, enforcement of vehicle code related to bicyclists and pedestrians.

 In addition to Transportation and Recreational benefits, there are four major benefits of creating a more bicycle and pedestrian friendly Napa Valley.